Rouben Mamoulian

-Rouben Zachary Mamoulian (October 8, 1897 - December 4, 1987) was an Armenian-American film and theater director.
+Rouben Zachary Mamoulian (October 8, 1897 - December 4, 1987) was an Armenian and American film and theater director.

 Mamoulian's oeuvre includes sixteen films (four of which are musicals) and seventeen Broadway productions, six of which are musicals.
 He was responsible for the acclaimed original stagings of Oklahoma!
 (1943) and Carousel (1945), as well as the first production of George Gershwin's Porgy and Bess (1935).

 His output in the early film sound era demonstrated his talent for deploying cinematic innovations that were startling in their day.
 He restored mobility to the camera, and developed his own signature use of montage, close-ups, split-screens and dissolves.
 Mamoulian's films garnered more in the way of critical acclaim than box office receipts: only six of his films earned a profit at their initial release: City Streets (1931), Dr. Jekyll and Mr. Hyde (1931), Love Me Tonight (1932), Queen Christina (1934), The Mark of Zorro (1940) and Blood and Sand (1941).